zwfightzw/MLM/README.md

     python main_4_non_meta.py
     ```

-3. training the model of meta actor and meta critic
+3. Training the model of meta actor and meta critic

     **Note 1:** :You need to pay special attention to the file paths in your code and adjust the different execution modes as needed.